zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-auto-scaling/adb-auto-scaling -john-zimmerman-shortened.md

 ## **Step 4**: Run the `test_proc` Procedure Concurrently on Three Worksheets

-1. Now run the `test_proc` procedure from 3 connections using the HIGH consumer group.
+1. Now run the `test_proc` procedure concurrently on the 3 worksheets you created using the HIGH consumer group.
+To open multiple SQL Developer Web worksheets, click on the SQL Developer button on the console multiple times.
+Each time you click it, a separate window/tab will be opened in the browser.
+Execute the following command in each worksheet.
 It will run for about 4.5 minutes on a 1 OCPU system.

 ````
 exec test_proc;
 ````

-2. While the procedures are running, look at the Monitored SQL to see that each of the 3 procedures is running a query 3 times.
+2. While the 3 procedure instances are running concurrently, look at the Monitored SQL to see that each procedure instance is running a query 3 times.

     ![](./images/monitored-sql-while-three-procedures-running.png " ")